eMedicine Specialties > Emergency Medicine > Environmental

 The dramatic increase in sport diving, ecotourism, and island and coastline travel, perhaps inevitably, has returned people to the sea.
 Curiosity about our chondrichthyan ancestors, as well as a desire to explore that 70% of our biosphere that remains largely enigmatic, has fostered a siren call to exotic realms.
 Dangers exist in the sea, as with any environment for which humans are poorly adapted.
 Contact with hazardous marine organisms is not the least of these dangers.

-In the last 4 decades, toxinologists around the world have elucidated a wealth of information on the various classes of constituent proteins and peptides that provide each cone with its own distinctive, complex and sophisticated bioarmamentarium.
-It has been estimated that as many as 50,000 venom components may be produced by the Conus genus.
-These venoms serve the cone as a primary weapon to capture prey, as defense, and possibly for other functions.
+In the last four decades, toxinologists around the world have elucidated a wealth of information on the various classes of constituent proteins and peptides that provide each cone with its own distinctive, complex, and sophisticated bioarmamentarium.
+More than 2,000 toxins from an estimated more than 70,000 bioactive peptides have been identified in the Conus genus.[1]
+These venoms serve the cone as a primary weapon to capture prey, as defense, and possibly for other functions.[2, 3]

 Pathophysiology

-The cone shell detects its prey via the siphon, which is covered with chemoreceptors, although limited visual signaling may also be involved.
-Venom, formed in a venom duct, is stored in a less toxic milky slurry in the venom bulb.
-When required, the precursor undergoes enzymatic cleavage of the signal peptide and the propeptide forms appropriate disulfide linkages.1 The mature toxic solution is then delivered via a detachable radula.
-The radula is a dartlike, hollow, chitinous barb, formed in the radular sheath and delivered, after receiving venom in the buccal cavity, by an extensible proboscis.
-The venom sac contains approximately 20 radula.
-The muscular proboscis, which may extend the full length to the shell spire in some species, touches a prey item and then thrusts one radula (or more, in some piscivorous cones) into the prey via circular muscles at its anterior tip.
+Venom, with different conotoxins formed rapidly in various portions of the venom duct due to different conotoxin gene expression profiles,[10, 11] is stored as less toxic precursors in a milky slurry in the venom bulb.
+When required, the precursor undergoes enzymatic cleavage of the signal peptide and the propeptide forms appropriate disulfide linkages.[12]
+The mature toxic solution is then delivered via a detachable radula.
+The radula is a dartlike, hollow, chitinous barb, formed in the radular sheath and delivered, after receiving venom in the buccal cavity, by a long, extensible proboscis.
+The venom sac contains approximately 20 radulae.
+The muscular proboscis, which may extend more than the full length to the shell spire in some species, touches a prey item and then thrusts one radula (or more, in some piscivorous cones) into the prey via circular muscles at its anterior tip.
+Approximately 1 to 50 microliters of venom are delivered by a radula.
 Venom rapidly diffuses through the poisoned prey.
 The radula remains attached to the cone by a cord.

-• K-conotoxin - Potassium channel (VGPC)-targeting peptides
+• κ-conotoxin - Potassium channel (VGPC)-targeting peptides

 • S-conotoxins - Inhibit 5-HT3 channels

-• Y-conotoxins - Competitively block muscle acetylcholine receptors
+Y-conotoxins - Competitively block muscle acetylcholine receptors

-• Conantokins - Target NMDA (N -methyl-D-aspartate) subtype glutamate receptors
+• Conantokins - Target NMDA ( N -methyl-D-aspartate) subtype glutamate receptors

 • Conopressin - Vasopressin agonist